dragonfly-xyz/useful-solidity-patterns/examples/merkle-proofs/README.md

 - [📜 Example Code](./MerkleProofs.sol)
 - [🐞 Tests](../../test/MerkleProofs.t.sol)

 Oftentimes protocols need to verify membership of something to within a known set.
-Naively you could store a mapping of valid values on-chain as a mapping.
+Naively you could store all valid values on-chain as a mapping.
 This approach has decent efficiency when verifying membership since it only takes a single storage slot read.
 However, committing that data on-chain can be extremely costly, especially for large sets.
 Take, for example, an airdrop, where there are typically thousands of eligible recipients.
 To store 1000 addresses in a mapping would cost upwards of 20M gas!

 ## Leveraging Hashes